hengyoush/kyanos/docs/how-to.md

 In this example, since no specific dimension was set, **the remote server address (remote-ip)** is used as the default aggregation dimension (displayed in the second column).
 This means that request-responses from the same remote IP are aggregated together (though this is just one way to aggregate; for more options, refer to [Traffic Analysis](./stat)).

-The `max` column shows the maximum latency among the aggregated request-responses for each remote IP, while the `avg` column shows the average latency, and so on.
+Let's shift our focus to each column of the table: the `max` column shows the maximum latency among the aggregated request-responses for each remote IP, while the `avg` column shows the average latency, and so on.
 If an issue arises with a remote server, you can quickly identify the problematic server by comparing metrics for different remote IPs, such as noticing an anomaly for IP `169.254.0.4`.

 To view detailed request-response information for a specific remote IP, move cursor to that row and press `Enter` to access the list of request-responses for that remote-ip: